In 2021, we were inundated with AI blog-generating software using GPT-3 (machine learning AI).

 Why is that?
 You may ask.

 Well, how on earth would Google know who wrote the article and what software has been used to organize the information?
 It just wouldn’t – not if used properly.

 So, here we go.
 My tips on how to make sure your AI-Generated blog posts are not obviously AI-Generated, so you do not have to live in fear of an algorithm update.

 Tip 1: Create A Blog Outline From The SERPs

-Once I have found a few good candidates, I organize them, rephrase them if need be and then I plug them into Jarvis and see what he has to say about them.
+Once I have found a few good candidates for headings, I organize them, rephrase them if need be, and then I plug them into Jasper and see what he has to say about them.

-I typically use Outranking.io for this part; as it has the ability to summarize these subheadings with factual data (very important); however, AI credits are limited on Outranking, so once I have the key stuff, Jasper takes over…#bossmode
+I typically use Outranking.io for this part; as it has the ability to summarize these subheadings with SERP data (very important); however, AI credits are limited on Outranking, so once I have the key stuff, Jasper takes over…#bossmode 😎

 Jasper then has the outline and the facts, so doesn’t need to start making anything up.

 I have recently found two very similar tools that combine SERP data analysis with AI writing and I will do a review on those soon